ChatGPT Won't Cross-Reference Multiple Files

 • File count, each one’s type + size + pages / rows; whether filenames are distinctive.

-• Upload route: dragged into chat, Project Files, Custom GPT Knowledge.
+• Upload route: dragged into chat, Project files, or Custom GPT Knowledge.

 • Full prompt text + reply screenshot; specifically which files were cited and which were ignored.

-• Current model + whether in Project / Custom GPT.
+• Current model (GPT-5.5 Instant vs GPT-5.5 Thinking) and whether you’re in a Project / Custom GPT.

 Shortest fix path